LukePappa/Ourism/god.md

-To avoid circularity, existence must be justified by something beyond itself.
+To avoid circularity, existence must be justified by something outside itself.